Prescribed fires are planned for the near future. Please the following link to learn more about specific dates and locations. More »

 Off-Road Vehicle Use

-Nearly impossible to reach by foot, generations explored remote areas of the preserve by homemade airboats or swamp buggies.
-Today, people enjoy this traditional activity along an extensive trail system by obtaining permits for a variety of allowed vehicles.
+Nearly impossible to reach by foot, generations have explored remote areas of the preserve using homemade airboats or swamp buggies.
+Today, people enjoy this traditional activity along an extensive trail system.
+Off-road vehicle use requires appropriate permits.

 Off-road vehicle operation on designated trails for hunting, fishing, frogging, camping, wildlife observation, transportation to private property, and other traditional nature-based activities are consistent with the Big Cypress National Preserve enabling legislation and the Addition Act, and are, therefore authorized in the Preserve.

 Did You Know?